babarrett/g80-9009/method-2-direct.md

 ### Cons:

+* To date I've only gotten the Desk PC setting to work.
+Wkst does not.
+* With the Desk PC and Wkst settings the cluster of keys in the top-right do not send scan codes.
-* You lose the use of 48 keys on the keyboard.
+* Without Wkst working you lose the use of 39 keys on the keyboard.
 They do not send scan codes.
-These are all the colored keys (except the num pad), F13-F24, and the cluster of keys in the top-right.
+These are all the colored keys (except the num pad), F13-F24.
-* So you are left with 101 keys that work.
+* So you are left with 102 keys that work.
 * You have to create a custom cable, which shouldn't be too hard to do.
 * You'll have to purchase and wire up a 12V, 500mA power-supply to a DB-15.
 * You'll need another converter if you want to get from PS/2 to USB.
 * Lock LED for scroll does not work
-* "Wkst" mode does not generate any scan codes
+* "Wkst" setting does not generate any scan codes

 ### Unknowns:

-* I'm still working on getting "Wkst" mode to generate all (most) scan codes
+* I'm still working on getting "Wkst" mode to generate all (most) scan codes.
+Might never succeed.

 ---